HoshinoNii/Installer-Manifest-Demo/README.md

 4. Afterwards use the SHAhash class to hash the serialized payload
 5. Next Generate the developer and quality signatures using createSignature.
 6. Finally Construct the jws key.
-7. Add it to the json const
+7. Add it to the JSON const
-8. return the json object.
+8. return the JSON object.

 **serialize(object)**
 -----------